OpenPrinting/openprinting.github.io/_pages/achievements.md

 As the actual pass-over happened somewhat earlier, I created the cups-filters project starting from the filters and backends which Apple had abandoned end of 2011.

 Right away, even before I did the very first release of cups-filters, I pulled the plunge for the [PDF-based printing workflow](#pdf-instead-of-postscript-as-standard-print-job-format) everywhere, adding the PDF-related filters which we developed already since 2006 and tested already for several years in Ubuntu.
-This way, right away when distributions had to include cups-filters when they updated CUPS to a version 1.6.x, they automatically got switched to the PDF-based print workflow.
+This way, right away when distributions had to include cups-filters when they updated CUPS to version 1.6.x, they automatically got switched to the PDF-based print workflow.
 This did not cause any complaints and most applications probably had already switched over that time.

 During the following 11 years up to now the filters were continuously maintained and developed.

 Especially we are preparing cups-filters for the New Architecture of printing, meaning that we do not have PPD files any more and classic printer drivers are replaced by Printer Applications (emulators of IPP printers):
 - **Driverless printing support:** Output formats for driverless printing got included:PDF, PWG Raster, Apple Raster, PCLm)
-- **Filter functions:** Filter executables turned into filter functions, library functions with standardized call theme, also for easy chaining.
+- **Filter functions:** Filter executables turned into filter functions, library functions with standardized call scheme, also for easy chaining.
 This rerduces external function calls and also makes it easier to use the filters from Printer Applications (Software-emulated IPP printers to replace printer drivers).
 They also do not use environment variables and log into a log function, to make them also easy to use in non-CUPS environments.
 - **Use without PPD files:** As use of PPD files will end with CUPS 3.x and already the CUPS Snap does not support adding PPD files for new printer drivers any more, the filter functions can now also be used with IPP attributes instead of with PPD files.

 These changes will soon appear in the second generation of cups-filters, version 2.x.